FBI, Raleigh PD assisting in search for RDU employee who never returned from break

 She was last seen wearing a black HMS Host-branded Starbucks polo shirt, blue jeans and black sneakers, police said.

+Her roommate and friend, Justin Farrell, said RDU police searched their home Tuesday night.

+“I feel like I just want to be there for her and I can’t be there for her because I don’t know where she is,” said Farrell.

-Friends said that later Monday afternoon, Cope’s debit card was used at a Shell gas station in Wake Forest.
-The amount spent was the remaining money in her account — about $23.
+Cope’s friends told CBS North Carolina her debit card was used between 3 and 4 p.m. at a Shell gas station in Wake Forest, spending about $23, which is what she had left in her account.

-CBS North Carolina stopped by the two Shell gas stations it might have been.
-Workers said they’d spoken with police and didn’t remember seeing Cope.
+Police have asked workers at all three Shell stores about debit card usage at 4:18 p.m.
+Monday.

+“They’re looking at everything that they can and every venue that they can possibly to try to find everything,” said Farrell.

 Andrew Sawyer, a spokesman for RDU, said that “other agencies may be involved” and that this is a “very active investigation.”

-Note: UPDATE: Missing RDU worker’s mom ‘heartbroken and overwhelmed’ UPDATE: Missing RDU worker’s mom ‘heartbroken and overwhelmed’